ZeSly/blackbox-tools/Readme.md

    --merge-gps              Merge GPS data into the main CSV log file instead of writing it separately --kml                    Export kml file, will activate --merge-gps --kml-infos <infos>      Add extended data to kml file, comma separeted.
-Example : --kml-infos rssi,GPS_speed --kml-track-modes        Generate different track for each active RC modes along the flight --kml-min <infos>        Generate a placemark for the minimum value of the specified infos, need the corresponding infos in --kml-infos
+Example : --kml-infos rssi,GPS_speed,distance --kml-track-modes        Generate different track for each active RC modes along the flight --kml-min <infos>        Generate a placemark for the minimum value of the specified infos, need the corresponding infos in --kml-infos
    --kml-max <infos>        Generate a placemark for the maximum value of the specified infos, need the corresponding infos in --kml-infos